microsoft/api-guidelines/graph/GuidelinesGraph.md

 supporting domain model.
 We describe domain models in terms of entities or resources, their properties, and relationships and further refer to it as entity data model.
 There is no one-to-one correspondence between domain model elements and API resources as APIs usually support only customer-facing use cases.
+A simple resource diagram makes it easier to reason about resource relationships and a shape of your API.

 ![Domain model example](ResourceModel.png)